detekoi/chat-theme-proxy/README.md

 #### Performance Issues

-If you experience performance issues with large data URLs:
+If you experience performance issues with background images:

-1. Consider adjusting the image size or quality in the Gemini API request
-2. Optimize the background-size property for your specific use case
-3. For very low-powered devices, you might want to add an option to disable background images
+1. You can disable background images entirely using the provided toggle option for low-powered devices

 ### Future Enhancements

 Potential future improvements to this feature:

-1. Add a toggle switch to enable/disable background images
-2. Implement image caching to reduce data usage
+1. Implement image caching to reduce data usage
-3. Add more controls for adjusting the background pattern (size, opacity, etc.)
+2. Add more controls for adjusting the background pattern (size, etc.)
-4. Support for different tiling modes (e.g., mirror, rotate)
+3. Support for different tiling modes (e.g., mirror, rotate)